 The UUFC is self-governed by the congregation.
 In its Bylaws, the congregation delegates certain responsibilities to an elected Board of Trustees, which is comprised of 11 members: six trustees with staggered three-year terms, and five officers with one-year terms – a president, vice president, secretary, treasurer, and past president.
 The Board meets each month to manage the affairs of the Fellowship.
 Its roles are to make policy; hire, evaluate, and dismiss staff; and authorize expenditures within the congregation-approved budget.
 When authorized by the congregation at required annual or other meetings, the Board may also purchase, sell or encumber real property; contract with a minister; make expenditures from the principal of eligible endowment funds; and borrow money or otherwise pledge the credit of the Fellowship, giving, pledging, mortgaging or encumbering any corporate assets as security for the payment or repayment of any corporate obligations.

-Members of the Board of Trustees for 2016-17 include: Carl English-Young, President; Linda Hardison, Vice President; Kyle Jansson, Past President; Kathy Kopczynski, Secretary; Joan Rose, Treasurer; John Bailey, Trustee; Heather Emberson, Trustee; Virginia Shapiro, Trustee; Peter Sanford, Trustee; and Kelley Kendall, Trustee.
+Members of the Board of Trustees for 2017-18 include: Craig Olbrich and Marcia Shaw, Executive Team; Carl English-Young, Past President; Kathy Kopczynski, Secretary; Joan Rose, Treasurer; John Bailey, Trustee; Elona Meyer, Trustee; Virginia Shapiro, Trustee; Jen Akeroyd, Trustee; Uta Hussong-Christian, Trustee; and Kelley Kendall, Trustee.